-Room Type: Biology lab or large room with flat tables
+Room Type: Biology lab or large room with flat tables Estimated Prep Time (including set-up): 10-15 hours

 Event Conflicts: Rocks & Minerals

 Pictures or actual specimens; may be done as PowerPoint.

 Better run as stations with pictures or specimens if allowed in your state; classroom will need large projection screen; when using pictures, be sure to include scale for size; be certain to include some questions on economic importance, natural history, behavior, and ecology.
 Specimens should be used if at all possible.
 Area nature facilities are often good sources of critters.